There are some things to remember when relocating to Costa Rica, approach things with a positive…

 Your decision on whether to list your property with an open or exclusive agent may be influenced by the status of the market at the time, the kind of property you are selling and where it is located, the target price, and the accepted methods in your community.

 So which type of listing agreement is right for you, the property owner?
 It may depend on your current situation.
-If you are interested in selling your property quickly, then open listings may be the best option for you.
-However, if you are willing to wait longer to sell, then an exclusive listing may be your choice.
+If you are interested in selling your property quickly, open listings may be your best option.
+However, if you are willing to wait longer to sell, an exclusive listing may be your choice.